 That no Board, Authority or Commission has, through resolution, prohibited such use on property controlled by them.

 (Ord. passed 8-19-2003) (Am.
-Ord. passed 10-04-16)
+Ord. passed 10-04-16) (Am.
+Ord. passed )

 (Strike-throughs indicate language that was deleted from the original ordinance and underlined language indicates new provisions)